Skip to Content

 US Fire Administration Logo

-What Makes This Program Unique
+What Makes This Training Unique

 1. WCTC is designated as a Regional Fire Training Center and offers all levels of Wisconsin Firefighter Certification training.

-2. Upon program completion, students are prepared to take the Wisconsin State Firefighter I Certification exams to become firefighters.
+2. Upon completion, students are prepared to take the Wisconsin State Firefighter I Certification exams to become firefighters.

 Similar Programs